Business Analyst – Definition, Characteristics, and More

 The inspector.
 Ask attendees for feedback on the pace, focus, timing, process, and content of the meeting.

 The Role of the Business Analyst

-- The business analysts IT (also known as IT Business Analyst ) are professionals with expertise in business management and information technology.
+The business analysts IT (also known as IT Business Analyst ) are professionals with expertise in Document management systems and information technology.

 Responsibilities of Business Analyst